diequies/100daysofdata/README.md

 | 2. [**Machine Learning Yearning**](https://github.com/ajaymache/machine-learning-yearning) |
 | 3. [**Hands-on Machine Learning with Scikit-Learn, Keras & TensorFlow**](https://github.com/ageron/handson-ml2) |

+---

+### **Days 109 of #100DaysOfData Challenge**

+Today was more a discussion day at *Omdena*, not much coding but lots of time on meetings.
+On other terms, I finished the chapter one of the book and progressed a bit on *Coursera* and *Datacamp*.

+1. **Project**: [Using Computer Vision to Detect Ethnicity in News and Videos and Improve Ethnicity Awareness](https://omdena.com/projects/ethnicity-awareness/).
+On one side, I am struggling to make the CNN work properly and give good accuracies.
+I am suffering mainly of overfitting but I can't find a good solution.
+So far I have increased the dropout in the hidden layers, added regularization in all of them and increased the amount of data.
+Also we had our brainstorming session for task 1 and task 2, quite useful to structure the work and define what needs to be done.
+And also, an extra meeting for task 6 to discuss how to progress.
+2. **Book**: [Hands-on Machine Learning with Scikit-Learn, Keras & TensorFlow](https://github.com/ageron/handson-ml2).
+Just finished the first chapter of the book where it explains the basics of Machine Learning, types of algorithm, main challenges and an introduction to testing and validating.
+The next chapter is an end-to-end project explained.

+---

 ### **Days 108 of #100DaysOfData Challenge**

 Main achievement for today is to adapt the CNN for race classification on our *Omdena* project.
 But also I have progressed a bit on *Coursera* course and also took the basic ML assessment in *Datacamp*